-The consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments which are at fair value.
 The consolidated financial statements are presented in Canadian dollars which is the functional currency of the Company and its subsidiaries.

-These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The policies applied in these consolidated financial statements are presented below and are based on IFRS issued and outstanding as of April 30, 2022.
+The policies applied in these consolidated financial statements are presented below and are based on IFRS issued and outstanding as of April 30, 2023.

-The Board of Directors approved these consolidated financial statements on August 29, 2022.
+The Board of Directors approved these consolidated financial statements on August 28, 2023.